Start An LLC in South Carolina

 4. Make an Operating Agreement for your South Carolina LLC

-• The LLC’s business structure
+- The LLC’s business structure

-• Distribution of profits and losses
+- Distribution of profits and losses

-• The responsibilities of LLC members and, if applicable, managers
+- The responsibilities of LLC members and, if applicable, managers

-• How business will be conducted
+- How business will be conducted

-• The process for dissolving the LLC
+- The process of dissolving the LLC

 Don’t know where to start?
-As part of our South Carolina LLC formation package, we offer a customizable operating agreement.
+As a part of our South Carolina LLC formation package, we offer a customizable operating agreement.

 5. Get an EIN for your South Carolina LLC